redhat-openstack/openstack-puppet-modules/README.md

 #### What the cassandra::java class affects

 * Optionally installs a JRE/JDK package (e.g. java-1.7.0-openjdk).

+#### What the cassandra::opscenter class affects

+* Installs the opscenter package.
+* Manages the content of the configuration file (/etc/opscenter/opscenterd.conf).
+* Manages the opscenterd service.

 #### What the cassandra::opscenter::pycrypto class affects